24/7 emergency dispatch

 Toronto case file

-HVAC call closed inside one visit.
+Commercial HVAC call closed inside one visit.

-A Toronto property manager called in a hvac issue on a multi unit residential building.
+A Toronto property manager called in a commercial hvac issue on a multi unit residential building.
 Dispatch routed the nearest stocked Bridgepoint truck.
 The licensed trade was on site, scoped the work, photographed the condition, and closed the job the same visit.
 Closeout work order emailed to the manager that night.

 1